4 patient assessment scenarios that are actually useful for EMS students

-Consider adding these often-encountered patients to your class's patient assessment drills or high-fidelity patient simulations
+Consider adding these often-encountered patients to your EMT or paramedic class's patient assessment drills or high-fidelity patient simulations

 I was reviewing a set of case studies for a high-fidelity patient simulation program.
 They were well-prepared and factual, and the signs and symptoms logically changed if the treatment progression was accurate.